AWS

 How to Track ElasticCache Node Count Changes #

 The SQL query below tracks changes in ElasticCachenode count over time for clusters that are part of a replication group, excluding clusters with constant node counts.
 By focusing on clusters with varying node counts, it helps identify those that require attention due to resource adjustments.
-The query uses Common Table Expressions (CTEs) to organize the data and identify clusters with significant changes.
+The query uses Common Table Expressions (CTE) to organize the data and identify clusters with significant changes.

 -- CTE: timeseriesdata